uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 ## Public memory: Dialogue, the arts, and commemoration

-For Survivors who came forward at the TRC’s National Events and Community Hearings, remembering their childhood often meant reliving horrific memories of abuse, hunger, and neglect.
+For Survivors who came forward at the =|TRC=Truth and Reconciliation Commission of Canada=’s National Events and Community Hearings, remembering their childhood often meant reliving horrific memories of abuse, hunger, and neglect.
 It meant dredging up painful feelings of loneliness, abandonment, and shame.
 Many still struggle to heal deep wounds of the past.
 Words fail to do justice to their courage in standing up and speaking out.